-Students are nominated by their guidance counselor their junior year, based on their grades, standardized test scores, and extracurricular activities.
+Students are nominated by their guidance counselor in their junior year based on grades, standardized test scores and extracurricular activities.
 If an admitted applicant is eligible for any Furman scholarship in excess of $20,000, the higher scholarship will be awarded and will replace the Furman Scholars Scholarship.
 Read more about the Furman Scholars Program.

-National Merit/National Achievement finalists who indicate Furman as their first-choice college may be eligible for a renewable university-sponsored scholarship, in accordance with National Merit Scholarship Corporation guidelines.
-Students who demonstrate financial need may receive $2,000 in a renewable university-sponsored scholarship, and students who do not demonstrate financial need may receive a $1,000 renewable university-sponsored scholarship.
+National Merit/National Achievement finalists who indicate Furman as their first-choice college may be eligible for a $2,000 renewable university-sponsored scholarship, in accordance with National Merit Scholarship Corporation guidelines.
 This university-sponsored scholarship is awarded in addition to any other Furman scholarship or grant for which the student may be eligible.

-Academic scholarships for residents of South Carolina, based on annual guidelines, which are currently a 3.50 grade point average, 1200 SAT or 27 ACT, rank in top six percent of the class, or 1400 combined SAT score and a high school grade point average of 4.00 or greater.
+Academic scholarships for residents of South Carolina, based on annual guidelines – which are currently a 3.50 grade point average, 1200 SAT or 27 ACT, a ranking in the top six percent of the class, or 1400 combined SAT score and a high school grade point average of 4.00 or greater.
 Eligible candidates apply through their high school guidance offices in the fall of their senior years.
-South Carolina students may receive either the Palmetto Fellows, South Carolina LIFE, or the Hope Scholarship.
+South Carolina students may receive either the Palmetto Fellows, South Carolina LIFE or the Hope Scholarship.
 Scholarship amounts may vary depending upon decisions by the South Carolina Legislature.
 If you are a Palmetto Fellows recipient, Furman will award at least $7,000 in scholarships and/or grants.
 This funding may include any combination of Furman scholarship or grant money, including music, athletic, departmental or other merit or talent-based awards.
 Palmetto Fellows recipients may also be eligible to receive a South Carolina Tuition Grant or other assistance.